alecive/alecive.github.io/_posts/2016-05-30-CV-AlessandroRoncone.md

    where: Berlin, Germany, July 3-5, 2014
    description: "Oral presentation at the <i>International Conference on Infant Studies</i> on my work related to the double-touch (made by Matej Hoffmann)."
  - title: "Modeling the development of human body representations"
-   authors: "Matej Hoffmann, Alessandro Roncone, Giorgio Metta"
+   authors: "Matej Hoffmann, Alessandro Roncone"
    year: 2013
    venue: "SMLC - Workshop on Synthetic Modeling of Life and Cognition: Open Questions"
    where: Bergamo, Italy, September 12-14, 2013